qiujian16/k8s-enhancements/keps/sig-multicluster/cluster-inventory/README.md

   not easy to collect that information in a common way with different implementations of network or storage providers.
 We decide not to include other subsystems healthiness conditions in the initial phase.
-- Joined: indicate the cluster is under management by the control plane.
+- Joined: indicate the cluster is under management by the cluster manager.
-  The status of the cluster SHOULD be updated by the controlplane under this condition.
+  The status of the cluster SHOULD be updated by the cluster manager under this condition.

 ## API Example